-(D) Privacy Safeguards.
+(A)Privacy Safeguards.
 Describe the privacy safeguards incorporated in the State's workforce development system, including safeguards required by Section 444 of the General Education Provisions Act (20 U.S.C.
 1232 g) and other applicable Federal laws.

-The State complies with Section 444 of the General Education Provision Act, Section 2(c)(2) of the Rehabilitation Act of 1973, Section 49l-2(a)(2) of the Wagner Peyser Act, 2 CFR 200.303, OMB Uniform Guidance, and any other applicable provisions.
-It also complies with all relevant local provisions, including those identified by the Puerto Rico Institute of Statistics, pertaining to the access, dissemination, and confidentiality of government information.
+The State adheres to Section 444 of the General Education Provision Act, Section 2(c)(2) of the Rehabilitation Act of 1973, Section 491-2(a)(2) of the Wagner Peyser Act, 2 CFR 200.303, OMB Uniform Guidance, and all other applicable provisions.
+Additionally, it complies with all relevant local provisions, such as those outlined by the Puerto Rico Institute of Statistics, regarding the access, dissemination, and confidentiality of government information.